horizontalsystems/Bitcoin-Explained-Guide/README.md

 - unconditionally open for anyone to join

-Note: The ideas brought forward in the paper required a fairly solid understanding of the contemporary monetary system and extensive knowledge of Mathematics, Cryptography and Computer Science.
+Note: The ideas brought forward in the paper required a fairly comprehensive understanding of the contemporary monetary system and extensive knowledge of Mathematics, Cryptography and Computer Science.
 Therefore, Bitcoin should be regarded as a scientific discovery that challenges the status quo of present day monetary system and regulatory enitites surrounding them.

 **How Bitcoin Network Works**